efournier92/Notes/Kodi/Kodi.md

   - [Aeon Nox](#aeon-nox)

 ## Overview
-I've been using [Kodi](https://kodi.tv/) as a media platform since 2012, when it was still called XBMC.
+I've been using [Kodi](https://kodi.tv/) as a media platform since 2012, when it was still called `XBMC`.
 It's always had a great open-source community around it, and I cut my code-writing teeth pasting Python blocks together in search of custom functionality.
 Below is a non-comprehensive collection of tips I've learned along the way.

 ## Skins